RECKONING: Reasoning through Dynamic Knowledge Encoding: Experiments

 \subsection{Memorizing Knowledge}

 In \Cref{tab:exp1}, we saw that training \method{} with a multi-task (MT) outer loop objective improved over training with the single-task (ST) objective, potentially because the MT objective improves the model's ability to memorize the knowledge in the inner loop.
 To validate our hypothesis, we analyze \method{}'s performance in reproducing memorized knowledge.

 First, we show in \Cref{tab:inner-loss} the inner loop average loss ($\loss{CLM}$) and average change ($\Delta\loss{CLM}$) (from first inner loop evaluation to last) on validation examples from the 5-hop ProofWriter data.
 We see that the average inner loop loss for \method{}$_{\mathrm{ST}}$ is much higher than \method{}$_{\mathrm{MT}}$, and indeed starts out much higher as well.
 This shows that the ST outer loop objective, which optimizes the model only for question answering, does not learn to encode the knowledge in the inner loop by \textit{memorizing} it.
-In contrast, the MT objective forces the model to learn to memorize the knowledge too: we observe that \method{}$_{\mathrm{MT}}$ minimizes the inner loop loss as it processes the knowledge.
+In contrast, the MT objective forces the model to learn to memorize the knowledge, too: we observe that \method{}$_{\mathrm{MT}}$ minimizes the inner loop loss as it processes the knowledge.
 This pattern is also shown in the average inner-loss difference ($\Delta\loss{CLM}$): the inner loop loss decreases more after the gradient updates when trained with the MT objective.

-Next, we report in \Cref{tab:kg-recall} the model's ability to reproduce memorized facts correctly under a multi-task setting, as measured by an exact match score between the reproduced facts and the gold facts. \footnote{This is done by prompting the model with the question and comparing its output (after its answer to the question) to the concatenation of all of the facts.
+Next, we report in \Cref{tab:kg-recall} the model's ability to reproduce memorized facts correctly under a multi-task setting, as measured by an exact match score between the reproduced facts and the gold facts. \footnote{This is done by prompting the model with the question and comparing its output (after its answer to the question) to the concatenation of all facts.
 The model is able to produce these facts in the expected order due to an implementation detail: they are numbered and labeled when given to the inner loop.} We evaluate on the ProofWriter dataset both with and without distractors in the context and compare the results to the FT-ICR baseline.

 The results show that \method{}$_{\mathrm{MT}}$ can successfully (average exact match score of $99.3\%$) recover the relevant facts from its model parameters when the context does not include any distractors.
 Note that this is comparable to the FT-ICR baseline, for which the task is much easier as it can directly attend to and copy the facts from input, while \method{}$_{\mathrm{MT}}$ no longer has direct access to them.
 When the context includes distractors, both \method{} and FT-ICR struggle to identify and reproduce \emph{only} the relevant facts.
 However, the performance for FT-ICR (average $49.4\%$) drops far below that of \method{} ($73.6\%$), demonstrating that \method{} is much better at disentangling the relevant knowledge from the distractors.